You must not discriminate against employees who are:

 - on or returning from maternity leave

-Unless a pregnant employee needs adjustments to her working conditions for health and safety or pregnancy related reasons, you should treat her the same as any other employees.
+Unless a pregnant employee or new mother needs adjustments to her working conditions for health and safety reasons, you should treat her the same as any other employee.

 - their job

 - use of public transport

 - whether the workplace risk is greater than in everyday life outside the workplace, including getting to and from work

 If a risk is identified in the workplace which is greater than the risk outside the workplace, you must make reasonable changes to avoid that risk, such as: